Sunil Mihindukula: Career

-While deputy editor of Sarasaviya, he also joined Silumina in 2007 as an editor of the Rasaduna tabloid anthology, published with the Silumina weekend newspaper and compiled by Dharmasiri Gamage.
+While being the deputy editor of Sarasaviya, he also joined Silumina in 2007 as an editor of the Rasaduna tabloid anthology, which was published with the Silumina weekend newspaper and was compiled by Dharmasiri Gamage.
 His column Paryalokaya in the Silumina Literary Supplement covered drama.
 Mihindukula compiled Rasaduna for over a decade and concurrently served as co-editor of Silumina.

 As a film critic, Mihindukula served on the Film Jury at several film festivals and was a member of the Arts Sub-Committee under the Department of Culture and the Teledrama Pre-Monitoring Board.
 He was also the editor of the film magazine Sadisi, published by the Sri Lanka Film Corporation.
 Over four decades, he published more than 1,000 articles on Sinhala cinema and other fields of art in various newspapers.
 He worked at Lake House until his retirement from journalism in 2016.
 At the invitation of Sarasaviya editor Aruna Gunaratne, he started writing a series of articles entitled "Natyakaruwo Saha Owunge Nirmana" in mid-2016, which were published weekly in Sarasaviya following his retirement earlier that year.

 Mihindukula received the Presidential Cinema Award for his contributions to cinema and journalism at the Presidential Film Festival.
 On 29 December 2005, he won the Cyril B. Perera Memorial Cinema Literary Award at the SIGNIS Award Ceremony, held at the Elphinstone Theatre, Colombo 10.
 He also received the Cine Media Vision Film Writing Award and a Raigam Tele'es Merit Award for his screenplay for Roopawalokanaya National Television at the Raigam Tele'es.
 On 4 May 2017, an event at the Mass Media Ministry auditorium acknowledged Mihindukula’s contributions to cinema and cinema literature.
 During this event, the book Sunil Mihindukula Cinema Sahithya Sampradana, edited by Prof. Samantha Herath and writer/poet Buddadasa Galappatti, was released.

 Authored works

-Mihindukula wrote his first book in 1989: a biography titled Rukmani Devi Niliya Gayikawa Ha Janapriya Sanskruthiya'.
-In 1991, he published a film review for 'Thun Man Handiya', directed by Mahagama Sekara.
+Mihindukula wrote his first book, a biography titled Rukmani Devi Niliya Gayikawa Ha Janapriya Sanskruthiya in 1989.
+In 1991, he published a film review for Thun Man Handiya, directed by Mahagama Sekara.
 In 1997, he published three books: Minerva Theater Group, Kadawunu Poronduwa, and Lester James Pieris Sinhala Cinemawe Jayakodi Lakuna.
 He also wrote a film review on fellow film critic Jayawilal Wilegoda.
-In 2010, he published the book Cinema Sanskruthika Pragnaya about Tissa Abeysekara.
-He also authored the books Sinhala Cinema Sihiawatana, Cinemawata Hedinweemak, Sri Lankeya Demala Bhashitha Cinemawa, Indeeya Cinemawe Dahathunweni Bhashawa, Uththama Purusha Eka Wachana, and Sinhala Cinemawe Arbudha.
+In 2010, he published Cinema Sanskruthiya Pragnaya about Tissa Abeysekara.
+He also authored Sinhala Cinema Sihiawatana, Cinemawata Hedinweemak, Sri Lankeya Demala Bhashitha Cinemawa, Indeeya Cinemawe Dahathunweni Bhashawa, Uththama Purusha Eka Wachana, and Sinhala Cinemawe Arbudha.

-In 2012, he wrote the book Picture Pissa.
+In 2012, he wrote Picture Pissa.
 His books covered a range of topics related to cinema, including film data, information on filmmakers, and film reviews.
-In addition to cinema, he wrote two books about drama and another book based on the columns he had written for various newspapers.
+In addition, he wrote about drama and the columns he had written for various newspapers.
 Mihindukula's last book, Ranjith Dharmakeerthi Natyavalokanaya, edited by Edward Chandrasiri, was released in September 2020, after his death.